 \[\mathcal{L} = \mathbb{E}_{x_0, \epsilon, t}\left[\,\|\epsilon - \epsilon_\theta(x_t, t)\|^2\,\right].\]

+This objective is exactly the closed form sample above fed through the network, which is why diffusion training is so stable: there is no adversary, just a regression toward known noise.
 Sampling starts from noise and iterates the learned reverse steps.
-Diffusion models avoid the adversarial instability of GANs and cover modes far better, at the cost of slow, multi step sampling.
+Conditioning, such as a text prompt, enters through the network input, and classifier free guidance sharpens adherence to the condition by extrapolating between the conditional and unconditional predictions at sampling time.
+Diffusion models avoid the adversarial instability of GANs and cover modes far better, at the cost of slow, multi step sampling, although distillation and few step solvers have narrowed that gap.
 They power most current text to image systems and have extended to audio, video, molecules, and tabular data.
 The following sketch shows the training loop at a high level.

 # Diffusion training step (schematic, not runnable as-is)